top of page

 Average-Maternity-Statistics-In-Yorkshire

-As you can see from the data, induction of labour rates across Yorkshire are pretty high, with Leeds having the highest rate of induction, on average.
+As you can see from the data, induction of labour rates across Yorkshire are pretty high.
+From the four hospital Trusts that I analysed, only Leeds and Mid Yorkshire include their induction of labour figures.
+Out of these two hospitals, Leeds have the highest rate of induction on average.
 However, we do not have the data for Airedale or Calderdale, so their figures could be similar, significantly higher, or lower.
 The UK average for induction in 2020-2021 was 34%.
 This means that around 1 in 3 women in the UK are induced, which is up 10% in the last decade and means that induction of labour is pretty common in the UK.
-Some UK maternity Trusts have an induction rate of as high as 50%.
+Some UK maternity Trusts have an induction rate as high as 50%.
 From the data provided from Mid Yorkshire Trust, we can also see that the majority of women who are induced, then go on to require further intervention, such as a caesarean section or needing their baby to be delivered via foreceps/ventouse.
+From research and studies that have been carried out world wide on induction of labour, we know that induction is more likely to lead to further intervention.
+Therefore, this data provided by Mid Yorkshire is not a surprise and not unique to Mid Yorkshire Trust.

 The number of women having a waterbirth, in any of the analysed hospitals, is pretty low.
-We don't know whether this is due to lack of water birth pools being available or maternal choice.
-Around only 3% of women give birth in water.
-If you birth your baby in a Mid Yorkshire hospital, you have a slightly higher chance, with an average of 7% of water births occurring.
+We don't know whether this is due to lack of water birth pools being available, women being refused waterbirths or maternal choice.
+Around only 3-4% of women give birth in water.
+If you birth your baby in a Mid Yorkshire hospital, you have a slightly higher chance, with an average of 5% of water births occurring.

 If we look at the rates of caesarean sections for the hospitals analysed, we can see that the figures are pretty high.
-Leeds has the lowest caesarean rates, for both elective and emergency and Calderdale and Mid Yorkshire have the highest.
-Caesarean sections across the UK are on the rise.
-In 2023, 31% of births are by caesarean section.
-16% of these births are by elective c-section.
+Leeds has the lowest caesarean rates, for both elective and emergency, however we have not seen the latest data for Leeds, since May 2024.
+Calderdale and Mid Yorkshire have the highest and caesarean sections across the UK are on the rise.
+In 2023 31% of births are by caesarean section and 16% of these births are by elective c-section.
 In the last 20 years, the rate of c-sections have risen by 50%, from 1 in 5 births, to 1 in 3 births.

-Given the high caesarean section rates, it's worth making a caesarean section plan, knowing what happens during a caesarean section and knowing more about caesarean section recovery.
+Given the high caesarean section rates, it's worth making a caesarean section plan.
+By knowing what happens during a caesarean section and knowing more about caesarean section recovery, this can help you to still have a positive experience if your birth plan A or plan B does not happen.
 I have written a book all about c-sections and you can buy a copy on Amazon.
 Anyone who hires me as their Doula, will receive a copy of my book absolutely free.
 It's called "Your Caesarean Section Journey Guide & Journal: Creating Birth Choices & Positive Journeys".
 It is for anyone who is planning an elective c-section, or for people who are just wanting to know more about c-sections to help them to feel prepared.

 Making an Informed Decision

 As you can see from the data analysed, there is a high chance of having an induced birth or a caesarean section.
-This might be something that you would prefer or it might be the safest option for you or your baby.
-However, to determine that, you need to be aware of all of your options and choices and make an informed decision, that feels right for you.
+This might be something that you would prefer, do not want or it might be the safest option for you or your baby.
+However, to determine that, you need to be aware of all of your options and choices, know the facts, the risks and be able to make an informed decision, that feels right for you.

 If you would like any support in making an informed decision for your birth or want any help to prepare for your birth, my Antenatal Doula and Birth Doula support packages and my Hypnobirthing courses, cover birth preparation in great detail and I can help you to fully prepare for your birth and increase your chances of having a positive birth experience.